Rosemary Radley-Smith: Cardiologist

 Radley-Smith was named the first Consultant Paediatric Cardiologist at Harefield Hospital, Middlesex in July 1971.
 In a "partnership recognised around the world", she began working with Sir Magdi Yacoub to create an innovative and successful centre that would include all aspects of congenital cardiology.Over the next three decades, they succeeded in this task and established the Paediatric Surgical Unit (PSU), as one of the leading centres in the world, renowned for many pioneering procedures, such the 1976 two-stage arterial switch operation and in May 1982 the one-stage neonatal arterial switch.
 Valve preserving operations in children and adults, and use of antibiotic preserved aortic homografts for valve replacement, and as part of complex congenital heart repairs, was another area of ground breaking surgery.
 Harefield PSU was the first unit in the UK to initiate a heart and heart-lung transplant programme in 1984 – achieving a successful cardiosurgical collaboration.
 From that time until the unit’s move to the Royal Brompton and GOSH (transplants) in 2001 on the retirement of Professor Sir Magdi Yacoub, 193 heart and 96 heart-lung transplants were carried out in children (the youngest seven days old), including the pioneering heterotopic and domino operations.
 Such innovative work attracted patients and clinicians from all over the world.For over the next 15 years, she led the service on her own.

 Chain of Hope

 Radley-Smith was a founder trustee and later a director of the charity Chain of Hope in the United Kingdom.She was dedicated to helping to promote systems and infrastructure for treating children with congenital heart disease in developing countries.
 She co-led numerous medico-surgical missions to countries such as Egypt, Mozambique, Kenya and Jamaica to evaluate and treat patients and develop their services.
 For this work Rosemary was awarded the Pride of Britain award in 2001.

 Personal life

 Radley-Smith was passionate about Britain's wildflowers and could identify many of them.
 "One popular presentation she gave was titled 'How to kill your partner with plants from your garden'".

 She died peacefully on 1 August 2020 at the age of 81.

 Honors

-Radley-Smith became a FRACP in 1975, FRCP in 1980, FACC in 1983 and FRCPCH in 1997.
+Radley-Smith became a Fellow of the Royal Australasian College of Physicians (FRACP) in 1975, a Fellow of the Royal College of Physicians (FRCP) in 1980, a Fellow of the American College of Cardiology (FACC) in 1983 and a Fellow of the Royal College of Paediatrics and Child Health (FRCPCH) in 1997.